Snorkeling in Iceland in Winter

 Here are a few more spectacular views to convince you to book a DIVE.IS tour and see Silfra.
 Keep in mind that this trip was paid entirely out of my own pocket and I’m recommending it on my opinion only.

 Is Iceland on your bucket list?
+Do you want to visit Iceland in winter?
 Have you ever snorkeled Silfra?
 What are some of your best snorkeling experiences?